Mikedan37/MIDIKeyboard-SoundEngine/docs/README.md

 ## Project Reflection

 - [Challenges and Learnings](CHALLENGES_AND_LEARNINGS.md) - Technical challenges, solutions, and lessons learned from this SJSU EE capstone project
+- [Symposium Q&A Guide](SYMPOSIUM_QA.md) - Anticipated questions and answers for symposium presentation

 ## Archive